 initially called for 35 percent of the lottery’s revenue to go to education, but a loophole has

-allowed that percentage to drop to 29 percent
+allowed that percentage to drop to 29 percent with lottery officials pumping the extra money into

-“Critics have worried that some of the money has gone to replace funding that was already there,
+prizes in order to increase revenue.”“Critics have worried that some of the money has gone to replace funding that was already there,

-and hasn’t gone to fund additional programs that otherwise wouldn’t be funded
+and hasn’t gone to fund additional programs that otherwise wouldn’t be funded.”

 The conclusion of a study called Education’s gambling problem: The impact of earmarking lottery revenues for education on charitable giving and government spending is interesting and implies that education lotteries not only fail to increase state education budgets but, in fact, may cause a decrease in charitable contributions: